RadioAstronomySoftwareGroup/pyradiosky/README.md

 Python objects and interfaces for representing diffuse, extended and compact astrophysical radio sources.

-pyradiosky is currently in a very early development stage, interfaces are changing rapidly.

 The primary user class is `SkyModel`, which supports:

   - catalogs of point sources (read/write to hd5 and text files, read VOTables)
   - diffuse models as HEALPix maps (read/write to hd5 files)
-  - conversion between RA/Dec and Azimuth/Elevation including calculating full
+  - conversion between any astropy supported coordinates (e.g. J2000 RA/Dec) and
-  polarization coherencies in Az/El.
+  Azimuth/Elevation including calculating full polarization coherencies in Az/El.

 # File formats